What is a Brand?

 Much more than a collection of marketing choices, brands comprise, brand names, brand marks, trademarks, and trade names.
 The power of branding rests in the perceptions, emotions and attitudes that consumers form towards a brand.
 Consumers’ feelings toward a brand and their experiences with the brands, in addition to a brand’s symbolism and experiences, differentiate one brand from another.
 A brand may consist of a single item or many items.

-Today, many companies also see brands as an asset.
+If you were to perform an LLC Formations trademark name search, you’d know that many companies also see brands as an asset.
 In fact, we have seen brand names become more valuable than the companies that created them.
 Consider the case of brands such as Polaroid, Magnavox and Zenith, whose companies went bankrupt years ago, and yet their brand names continue to be licensed today.

 Strong brands have high brand equity because they are valuable assets that offer a number of competitive advantages.
 Brands with high equity enjoy high levels of brand awareness and customer loyalty.
 Because consumers demand brands with high equity, the manufacturer has more negotiation power with retailers.
 With consumer demand and a strong negotiation position, manufacturers can more easily launch product lines and brand extensions.
 Brand equity also provides some price protection because loyal consumers will pay more for the brands they admire.

 All brands have some measure of brand equity.
 Powerful brands like Disney, Apple and Nike have strong brand equity.
 Brand equity accounts for the difference in customer response that a brand name makes.
 In essence, brand equity is a factor of a brand’s ability to keep and attract customers.
 Consequently, a brand can have negative brand equity or positive brand equity.
 For instance, consumers with strong brand loyalty respond less favorably to unbranded products or other branded products in the same market.

 4 Components of Brand Equity